Party Secretary of Qinghai

 The secretary of the Qinghai Provincial Committee of the Chinese Communist Party is the leader of the Qinghai Provincial Committee of the Chinese Communist Party (CCP).
 As the CCP is the sole ruling party of the People's Republic of China (PRC), the secretary is the highest ranking post in Qinghai.

 The secretary is officially appointed by the CCP Central Committee based on the recommendation of the CCP Organization Department, which is then approved by the Politburo and its Standing Committee.
 The secretary can be also appointed by a plenary meeting of the Qinghai Provincial Committee, but the candidate must be the same as the one approved by the central government.
 The secretary leads the Standing Committee of the Qinghai Provincial Committee, and is usually a member of the CCP Central Committee.
 The secretary leads the work of the Provincial Committee and its Standing Committee.
 The secretary is outranks the governor, who is generally the deputy secretary of the committee.

-The current secretary is Wu Xiaojun, who took office on 31 December 2024.
+The current secretary is Luo Dongchuan, who took office on 22 September 2026.